 200C petrol karts that go at 40mph?
 No way is my kid getting involved in that.
 Which is exactly what I said until my wheels-obsessed daughter pointed out they have kid’s karts too.
 Ok, that might work.

-At TeamSport, they cater for adult groups (that’s 12 years and over, ideal if you’ve got teens) but also kids from 8-12 in ‘cadet karts’ that they have specially designed.
+At TeamSport, they cater for adult groups (12 years and over, ideal for teens) but also kids from 8-12 in specially designed ‘cadet karts’.
 There’s a safety briefing to put your mind at rest.

-Best of all, there are mixed racing sessions, so you can take on your kids and show them who is truly boss or, alternatively, suffer a humiliating defeat at the hands of your 9-year-old that you’ll never live down.
+Best of all, there are mixed racing sessions, so you can take on your kids and show them who is truly boss, or suffer a humiliating defeat at the hands of your 9-year-old that you’ll never live down.

 What?
 Go karting with a family friendly approach.

 Where?
-South Accommodation Road, Leeds, West Yorkshire, LS10 1NQ.
+TeamSport Go Karting, South Accommodation Road, Leeds, West Yorkshire, LS10 1NQ.

 How much?
 Pricing varies, but budget £30-40 per person.